rodrorivero/aws-bootcamp-cruddur-2023/journal/week4.md

 ```
 #### 1.2) create the PSQL queries for Postgres:

-In order to create the tables, we configure schema.sql
+In order to create the tables, we configure schema.sql:

 ```psql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 DROP TABLE IF EXISTS public.users;